The physical and mental benefits of yoga and how to get started

 Yoga has been around for centuries, having originated in India.
 It is a holistic approach to physical activity that includes body, mind, and spirit.
 There are many different styles of yoga (Hatha, kundalini, yin, vinyasa flow).
 Do some research, and find a style that appeals to you.
 Explore yoga videos on YouTube or go to Yoga Basics, a yoga resource center.
 Ask around for recommendations for local classes or search for local yoga studios on the web.
 Some studios offer free or discounted intro sessions.

 When you start yoga, it is important to develop your own personal style and plan.
-It's not a competitive sport.
-Keeping the focus on your own practice is an important yoga theme so that you modify poses for maximum benefit without injury.
-Comparing your poses to your neighbor or the instructor may actually cause injury if you are trying to keep up and aren't focusing on how your body feels.
+It’s not a competitive sport.
+Focusing on your own practice is an important yoga theme so that you modify poses for maximum benefit without injury.
+Comparing your poses to your neighbor or the instructor may actually cause injury if you are trying to keep up and aren’t focusing on how your body feels.

-When you enter a live yoga class, it's customary to leave your shoes at the door.
+When you enter a live yoga class, it’s customary to leave your shoes at the door.
 Yoga is usually practiced barefoot on a mat while wearing loose clothing.
 Many yoga classes have mats, stretch belts, and blocks for use.
 Most yoga classrooms have mirrors so you can observe your poses.
-A good yoga instructor provides clear instruction and reminds you to modify according to your ability and comfort level.
+A good yoga instructor provides clear instructions and reminds you to modify according to your ability and comfort level.

 If a class sounds like it's too much for you or you want to try yoga at home, start with a short yoga video.
 It is best to practice yoga with a mat for gripping with hands and feet while doing the postures.
 You can buy an inexpensive yoga mat or borrow someone else’s mat to try it out.
 Live classes are helpful for getting expert guidance on poses from the instructor.
 For a full immersion into yoga, consider a yoga retreat.